 The brushed cotton nappy has a stay-dry feel.
-Because of the extra surface area of the fibres, it wicks the moisture away from the skin.
+Because of the fluffy nap which increases the surface area of the fibres, it wicks the moisture away from the skin.
+The muslin liners also have a stay-dry feel - the crinkly triple gauze weave means less overall contact with the skin, meaning the liner does not feel saturated against the skin.
 The wool nappy cover also acts to wick extra moisture away from the skin and will hold about 30% of its weight in moisture before leaking.
 The great thing about these nappies is that baby can comfortably wear them overnight for long periods without them leaking on to clothing or feeling very wet and humid.
-Because really, who wants to change a nappy in the middle of the night?
-Baby hates it just as much as the parents I think!
-The muslin liners also have a stay-dry feel.
-The fibres are crinkly and have less contact overall with the skin, meaning the liner does not feel so saturated against the skin.
+Because who wants to change a nappy in the middle of the night?
+Baby hates it just as much as parents do.
 People who are concerned about night wetness go for the Ruskovilla wool liners.
 As you probably know, wool when wet doesn’t feel damp as wool wicks moisture away so the wool liners make a really good stay-dry night booster.
 They are also super absorbent - they can also be used as an extra booster inside the wool nappy cover in the wet zone as in between the nappy and the nappy cover but you don't get the against the skin contact benefits of wicking.

 I wouldn’t use the PUL cover inside the wool nappy cover, I would just let the wool do its thing on top of the night nappy as part of its function is soaking up the wee once the night nappy is full.
 If the cover itself leaks you’ll know the nappy within needs to be boosted better.
 We have had completely 100% leak free nights with my three boys using the Disana Tie-on-nappy, muslin liners x 2 and the wool cover, however many people use the Disana wool covers over other cloth nappies too with success.